 Alternatively, while camping in the city sounds convenient, some people will find the tighter quarters, more crowded parks, and city lights disturbing to their camping trip.
 What’s a good camping trip if you can’t see the stars you’re out sitting beneath, right?

 Whatever you’re looking for on your next camping trip, the Old 96 District of South Carolina is here to help.
-Located conveniently in the lower part of South Carolina’s lush upstate, the Old 96 District—encompassing the counties of Abbeville, Edgefield, Greenwood, Laurens, and McCormick—is home to some of the best camping, hiking, biking, water sports, and fishing in the region, all within convenient driving distance of Atlanta, Charlotte, Charleston, Columbia, Greenville, and beyond!
+Located conveniently in the Piedmont and Sandhills region of South Carolina’s lush upstate, the Old 96 District—encompassing the counties of Abbeville, Edgefield, Greenwood, Laurens, and McCormick—is home to some of the best camping, hiking, biking, water sports, and fishing in the region, all within convenient driving distance of Atlanta, Charlotte, Charleston, Columbia, Greenville, and beyond!